LBCrion/sfwbar/doc/sfwbar.rst

   }

 Widgets can optionally have unique id's assigned to them in order to allow manipulating them in the future.

-Widgets can have the following properties:
+All widgets can have the following properties:

 value
   an expression specifying the value to display.
 This can be a static value